Minimalist Aesthetic Flower Drawing Ideas Flower Artists Will Love

 What is Minimalist Aesthetic Flower Drawing?

-Minimalist aesthetic flower drawing is taking a pen or pencil and drawing the outline of a flower.
 You can add lines to indicate folds in the petals, stamens and pistils, stems, leaves, and other details that help refine the shape, but these lines are kept to a minimum.

-We will start with 4 so that we can keep focused and tackle the easy flowers first before we expand with other flowers.
-Let’s start with the easiest flower to draw, the Daisy.
+Let’s look at 4 flowers to start with so that we can keep focused and tackle the easy flowers first before we expand with other flowers.

 Daisy

-The daisy is one of the most basic minimalist aesthetic flower drawings you can start with.
-The exterior lines are very easy to identify and draw.
 You can make the center of the daisy as minimalist or as busy as you want.
 Drawing the petals can be quite easy if you can draw looping lines that meet at a stem.
-As the most basic of minimalist flower drawings, you can’t beat the daisy as a starter flower.

-The steps to drawing a minimalist aesthetic flower are quite easy, you can do one in 3 quick steps.
 The first thing you need to do is draw a simple line as shown in step 1, where you start at the base and then quickly swoop upwards.

 Keep the line simple and uncomplicated.

 In step 2 start adding the petals around an oval/circle that you can draw at the tip of the stem we drew in step 1.
 Loop the petals around in one action as shown in step 3.
 The petals do not need to be perfect or symmetrical or even.
-These are minimalist aesthetic flower drawings not realistic drawings.

 Now add some small curls inside the circle/oval and your daisy drawing is done.
 Give it a try!